clsync/clsync/README.md

 -------------

 First of all, you should install dependencies to compile clsync.
-As you can see from GNUmakefile clsync depends only on "glib-2.0" and "mhash", so on debian-like systems you should execute something like "apt-get install libglib2.0-dev libmhash-dev autoreconf".
+As you can see from GNUmakefile clsync depends only on "glib-2.0", so on debian-like systems you should execute something like
+"apt-get install libglib2.0-dev autoreconf gcc".

 Next step is generating Makefile.
 To do that usually it's enought to execute "autoreconf -i && ./configure".